Skip to main content

 ProForm Pro 2000

 The main downsides to this treadmill are its noise level and screen size.
-It's not too obtrusive, but definitely louder than other treads on this list when changing the speed and incline.
-Additionally, the 10-inch screen is smaller than many others, and some may find it more difficult to read the smaller text.
+It's not too obtrusive, but definitely louder than other treadmills we tested when changing the speed and incline.
+The 10-inch screen is smaller than others we tested, but the display was easy to read.
+Also, we didn’t notice wobbling or shaking during high-intensity efforts, as this treadmill feels very stable.

 Pros